 Disability insurance replaces (usually 60%) of your income in the event some physical impairment stops you from working.
 Keep in mind that more people lose their homes because of disability as apposed to premature death.
 That indicates you might be really interested in having this coverage.
 Need more statistics?

 According to the Life and Health Insurance Foundation for Education, November 2005, there is a 60% chance that one out of every five people (between the ages of 30 and 55) will suffer a long term disability.
 I don’t like those odds and I’m sure you don’t either.
-This is serious stuff and Jim is right on the money to ask questions about disability insurance for self employed people.
+This is serious stuff and Jim is right to ask questions about disability insurance.

 How much coverage can you buy?

 Usually, the insurance company isn’t willing to sell you as much disability coverage as you’d like to own?
 Why?
 Because then you’d have every reason to get hurt (or say you are), sit home and watch Dr. Phil, and collect those fat checks.
 That’s called “moral hazard”.
-Typically this insurance replaces (up to) 60% of your gross income.
+Typically this insurance will only replace (up to) 60% of your gross income.

-How do you collect benefits and for how long?
+How do you collect benefits and for how long will you collect?